cafefargo/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 ### Output File (tidy.txt)
 The columns in the output file, tidy.txt are as follows:

-* Subject - the subject number - there are 30 total subjects
+* Subject - the subject number - there are 30 total subjects.
+There are 6 activities for each subject.
+30 subjects * 6 activities = 180 rows of output (not including the Header)
 * ActivityLabel - the type of activity (e.g. WALKING, WALKING_UPSTAIRS, etc)
 * The rest of the columns represent the average for that particular variable.
 These columns represent all the columns from the raw data that had "mean" or "std" in their names.

-* The list of variables:
+### Variable List (note: each variable is separated by a " " in tidy.txt

 * "Subject" "ActivityLabel" "tBodyAccelerationMeanX" "tBodyAccelerationMeanY" "tBodyAccelerationMeanZ" "tGravityAccelerationMeanX"
 * "tGravityAccelerationMeanY" "tGravityAccelerationMeanZ" "tBodyAccelerationJerkMeanX" "tBodyAccelerationJerkMeanY"